 Additionally, the relative percentage ownership of the combined company was derived using respective stipulated values of Otic of approximately \$50.0 million and Tokai of approximately \$33.0 million.
 These amounts were negotiated by the parties as the respective valuations of each party and are not specifically set forth in the Share Purchase Agreement.
-Based on the outstanding share capital of Otic as of the date of the Share Purchase Agreement and the shares issuable upon exercise of warrants to purchase shares of Otic and the conversion of certain outstanding debt facilities of Otic into shares of Otic that are expected to be exercised or converted prior to the closing of the Otic Transaction, Tokai expects to issue shares of Tokai common stock in the Otic Transaction.
-If all of Otic's outstanding options and warrants are exercised prior to closing, Tokai will issue a total of 36,911,631 shares of Tokai common stock in the Otic Transaction.
+Based on the outstanding share capital of Otic as of the date of the Share Purchase Agreement, and if all of Otic's outstanding options and warrants are exercised prior to closing, Tokai will issue a total of 36,911,631 shares of Tokai common stock in the Otic Transaction.
 Following the closing of the Otic Transaction, the stockholders of Otic are expected to hold approximately 60% of the outstanding shares of Tokai common stock, excluding for this purpose the effect on ownership of the issuance of shares in the Equity Financing.

 Depending on the total number of shares of Otic capital stock outstanding as of immediately prior to the closing (which is subject to change primarily due to the potential exercise of convertible securities prior to the closing), the relative percentage ownership of the combined company following the consummation of the Transaction could be in the range of approximately 58% to 62% by the Otic securityholders and approximately 38% to 42% by the Tokai securityholders.
-The data described below assumes that the relative percentage ownership of the combined company following the consummation of the Transaction will be approximately 60% by the Otic securityholders and approximately 40% by the Tokai securityholders.
+The data described below assumes that the relative percentage ownership of the combined company following the Transaction will be approximately 60% by the Otic securityholders and approximately 40% by the Tokai securityholders.